What is this statement about?

 - Using it in your best interest when processing your information, to protect you against fraud when transacting on our website, and to ensure our websites and systems are secure.

 We will always respect your wishes and give you the opportunity to change the way you receive information from us, or to not receive any information from us at all, and inform you of how to do this.
 This will include your right to rectify what we hold to ensure it is up to date and accurate.

-- Analyse it to process your personal information for customer analysis, to help us with our activities and to provide you with the most relevant information
+- We will analyse it to process your personal information for customer analysis, to help us with our activities and to provide you with the most relevant information.

-- Research it to determine the effectiveness of promotional campaigns and advertising and to develop our products, services, systems and relationships with you
+- We will research it to determine the effectiveness of promotional campaigns and advertising and to develop our products, services, systems and relationships with you.

-- Use it to comply with administrative duties, financial regulations and the law
+- We will use it to comply with administrative duties, financial regulations and the law